Glossary

 Reliability drop and fallback logic

-Plan reliability drops when the confidence between user behavior and model assumptions narrows.
+Plan reliability drops when the gap between user behavior and model assumptions gets wider.

 | Reliability drop signal | Immediate fallback |